 Rudraksha beads are regarded as the timeless jewels of the gods and find mention in ancient Hindu texts like Puranas and Upanishads as being the most powerful aid in the path of self-realization.
 It is believed that the beads have been emanated from the tears of Lord Shiva and have been used by yogis and spiritual seekers for self-empowerment.

-Generally five facet Rudraksha are meant for all around purposes and are worn as necklaces.
+Generally, five facet Rudraksha are meant for all-around purposes and are worn as necklaces.
 It increases a person’s inclination towards spiritual and religious matters.
 Provides good luck and achievement of desires.
 Rudraksha beads are also said to correspond to various planets and are said to help or relieve planetary afflictions.

-They work best when worn on body.
-Touching skin is not necessary for Rudraksha beads to show effect, but the method of wearing is very important.
+They work best when worn on the body.
+Touching skin is not necessary for rudraksha beads to show effect, but the method of wearing is very important.
 Children may also wear Rudraksha depending on the nature of their emotional and health concerns.
 They respond to Rudraksha faster than adults and it makes their growing years smoother.

 Ayurvedic Properties of Rudraksha

 The beads of Rudraksha has some preventive and curative medicinal value.
 The beads of Rudraksha, its bark leaves and outer shell of the beads all are used in home remedies.
 Sewanti Stressnil contains an extract of Rudraksha.

 Rudraksha beads are a product of nature.
 Hence they vary in their sizes and colors even if they are identical in Mukhas (facets).
 This variation of size and color does not increase/ decrease the effectiveness of this divine bead.